luanau/movie-collection/README.md

-# Skeleton project for Swagger
+# Learning project to build Node REST api with Swagger from: https://scotch.io/tutorials/speed-up-your-restful-api-development-in-node-js-with-swagger